Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 ### Consumer Organization Settings

-In order to provision access in IBM API Connect the agent will need know a user which will won all of the created consumer organizations.
+In order to provision access in IBM API Connect, the agent will need know a user which will won all of the created consumer organizations.

 To find the registry name, follow these steps: